Legal Research in Uzbekistan

 3. Form of Government in Uzbekistan

-According to the Constitution, Uzbekistan is a democratic republic, where the state power is exercised pursuant to the principle of separation of powers into legislative, executive, and judicial.
+According to the Constitution, Uzbekistan is a secular democratic republic, where the state power is exercised according to the principle of separation of powers and divided into legislative, executive, and judicial power.

 3.1.
 Legislative Branch of Government